Potential Surge Preheating: enhanced resonance from potential features: A note on the base potential

 As we illustrated the main results using the archetypal $m^2\phi$-model, the features in the potential will qualitatively affect the preheating in a similar way for any inflationary model whose behavior around the minima is effectively given by a quadratic term.

 To complement our results, here we show the feature on one of the observational favored, the so-called $\alpha$-attractor T-model~\cite{Kallosh:2013hoa} with potential:

-The scale $\Lambda$, which controls the height of the potential, is fixed from the amplitude of scalar spectra.
+The scale $\Lambda$, which controls the height of the potential, is fixed by the amplitude of scalar spectra.
 The scale $M$ determines the width of the potential, and it separates the quasi-flat part of the potential at large field values from a monomial term around the minima.
 For large $M$~($M\approx \Mp$) and $n=1$, the potential can be identified with an effective quadratic potential; however, for smaller $M$ (reducing $M$ results in a smaller tensor-to-scalar ratio and hence corresponds to a more observationally favored region) the anharmonic terms are important for preheating dynamics.
 Preheating in these models has been extensively studied in~\cite{Lozanov:2016hid,Lozanov:2017hjm,Antusch:2020iyq,Figueroa:2021iwm}.
-We have shown the results in Fig (\ref{fig:figEoSTanh}) for two values of $M$ namely, (i) $M=10\Mp$, for which the potential around the minima behave as $\mf^2\phi^2$.
+We have shown the results in Fig (\ref{fig:figEoSTanh}) for two values of $M$ namely, (i) $M=10\Mp$, for which the potential around the minima behaves as $\mf^2\phi^2$.
 In this case, the self-resonance is not efficient. (ii) For sub-Planckian value of $M=7.75\times 10^{-3}\Mp$, the self-resonance is efficient.
-The end of inflation for this model depends on the scale $M$, which
+The end of inflation in this model depends on the scale $M$, which determines the width of the potential.